-In April 2008 he released a new CD Last in April First in May, an all instrumental guitar album of mostly originals.
-His CD, Fess’ Mess, was released in April 2005, and features a variety of New Orleans music with an empasis on vocal arrangements.
-A very eclectic mix, it features solos, duos, trios, and bands playing traditional jazz and New Orleans R & B as well as original songs.
-In 2002 he released Guitar Gumbo, a CD of New Orleans music in a variety of styles played on solo acoustic guitar, which was voted a top ten Louisiana CD for 2002 by Gambit magazine and top 20 Louisiana CD for 2002 by The New Orleans Times Picayune States Item.
+He currently has four CD’s available.
+In March of 2010 he produced, recorded, and released The Classic Jazz Trio, a CD of New Orleans traditional jazz with clarinetists Tom Sancton and Tom Fischer.
+In April 2008 he released the CD Last in April First in May, an original instrumental guitar album.
+His 2005 CD, Fess’ Mess, an eclectic mix with solos, duos, trios, and bands playing New Orleans jazz, R & B and original vocals and instrumentals.
+In 2002 he released Guitar Gumbo, a solo guitar CD of New Orleans music in a variety of styles, which was voted a top ten Louisiana CD for 2002 by Gambit magazine and top 20 Louisiana CD for 2002 by The New Orleans Times Picayune States Item.
 He previously released an album of original music, Something I Ate (out of print).

 He teaches guitar and songwriting at Loyola University and the University of New Orleans.
 He was given a Lifetime Achievement Award in Music Education award in 2012 by Offbeat Magazine for his commitment to teaching at Loyola University and elsewhere in New Orleans.